Download

 Zed will store this profile in your settings using the same profile name as the default you overrode.

-All custom profiles can be edited via the UI or by hand under the assistant.profiles
+All custom profiles can be edited via the UI or by hand under the agent.profiles key in your settings file.

 Model Support

 Tool calling needs to be individually supported by each model and model provider.
-Therefore, despite the presence of tools, some models may not have the ability to pick them up yet in Zed.
-You should see a "No tools" disabled button if you select a model that falls into this case.
+Therefore, despite the presence of built-in tools, some models may not have the ability to pick them up.
+You should see a "No tools" label if you select a model that falls into this case.

 All Zed's hosted models support tool calling out-of-the-box.